moxspoy/autoflip/README.md

 by those existing tools.
 We want to make full control to make our deployment run smoothly,

 ## Prerequisites
-You must be able to build the flip mobile app project manually (XCode, Java, Android SDK, and so on)
+You must be able to build the flip mobile app project manually (I assume that XCode, Java, Android SDK, and so on are installed on your system)

 ## Usage